ligurio/luzer/README.md

 passing any remaining arguments to another setup function.

 Often, a `bytes` object is not convenient input to your code being fuzzed.
-Similar to libFuzzer, we provide a `FuzzedDataProvider` to translate these bytes into other input forms.
+Similar to libFuzzer, luzer provides a `FuzzedDataProvider` that can simplify the task of creating a fuzz target by translating the raw input bytes received from the fuzzer into useful primitive Lua types.

 You can construct the `FuzzedDataProvider` with: